palantir/sls-packaging/readme.md

    - `stop`: if the process status is 0, issues a kill signal to the process.
  * `service/bin/config.sh`: a shell script containing environment variables to apply as overrides when `init.sh` is run.
+ * `service/monitoring/bin/check.sh`: a no-argument shell script that returns `0` when a service is healthy and non-zero otherwise.
+This script is generated if and only if `checkArgs` is specified above, and will run the singular command defined by invoking `service/bin/[serviceName] [checkArgs]` to obtain health status.

 In addition to creating these scripts, this plugin will merge the entire